iterative/dvc.org/static/docs/commands-reference/config.md

 * `type` - link type that dvc should use to link data files from cache to your workspace.
 Possible values: `reflink`, `symlink`, `hardlink`, `copy` or a combination of those separated by the comma: `reflink,copy`.
-By default, dvc will try every link type in order to choose the most effective link type.
-Here is a default priority of link types.
-From the best and the most efficient to the most inefficient. **Note!** Unless your workspace supports `reflinks` (if you are on a recent Mac then chances are you are using `reflinks`) or you've manually specified `cache.type copy`, you are **corrupting** the cache if you are editing the data file in the workspace.
+By default, dvc will try `reflink` and `copy` link type in order to choose the most effectivelink type of those two.
+By default dvc is not trying `symlink` and `hardlink` to protect user from  accidental cache and repository corruption.
+Here are pros and cons of different link types.
+Ordered from the best and the most efficient to the most inefficient. **Note!** Unless your workspace supports `reflinks` (if you are on a recent Mac then chances are you are using `reflinks`) or you've manually specified `cache.type copy`, you are **corrupting** the cache if you are editing the data file in the workspace.
 Check the `protected` mode option above and corresponding `dvc unprotect` command to modify files safely.